ArvindReddySheelam/Git-Clone/README.md

 License
 -------

-This project is open source and available under the [MIT License](https://github.com/princeprakhar/Nitty-gritty-Git-Clone-java/blob/master/LICENSE).
+This project is open source and available under the [MIT License](https://github.com/ArvindReddySheelam/Git-Clone/blob/master/LICENSE).

 Acknowledgments
 ---------------

-This project was created as an educational exercise to understand the internal workings of Git.
-It's inspired by the Git version control system but is not affiliated with or endorsed by the official Git project.
+This repository is a personal educational project designed to provide a deep understanding of Git's core features by implementing them from scratch.
+It follows the structured guidance provided by Codecrafters, offering a hands-on approach to learning version control.
 Special thanks to:

 *   The Git community for creating and maintaining such a powerful version control system